 Evil Overlords want to Take Over the World, and Omnicidal Maniacs want to destroy the world, but these villains just want to change the world.
-Rather than conquer it, blow it up or kill everyone on it, they much more content to simply turn it into the most horrible and messed up place possible — their own personal playground, in other words.
+Rather than conquer it, blow it up, or kill everyone on it, they are much more content to simply turn it into the most horrible and messed up place possible — their own personal playground, in other words.
 Villains who intend on this goal are likely doing it For the Evulz.
 Naturally, the common criminals who inhabit the world would like this guy, and they'll welcome him as their liberator..

 - The Major in Hellsing wants a world of perpetual warfare.
 "Gentlemen...
 I love war."